-

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-Exceptionally, if during or within the six months following the filing by the employee of an internal discrimination complaint with a supervisor, the initiation of proceedings before a conciliation body or the filing of an action before a court, the employer terminates the employment relationship without good grounds, the employee may seek provisional reinstatement for the duration of the proceedings (in lieu of claiming compensation).
-In such case, if the employee’s claim is upheld on the merits, the termination is cancelled and the employment relationship continues as if termination by the employer never occurred.
+Abusive dismissals are valid, which means that employees cannot require to be reinstated in their position.
+There is only one exception to this rule, which relates to gender discrimination (see question 12).
+Specifically, if, during or within the six months following an employee’s submission of a complaint for discrimination (be it internally or outside of the employer), the employer terminates the employment relationship without objective reasons, the employee may seek provisional reinstatement for the duration of the proceedings (in lieu of claiming compensation).
+In such case, if the employee’s claim is upheld on the merits, the termination is cancelled and the employment relationship continues as if the termination by the employer never occurred.

 Employees who suffer discrimination or harassment in the context of the termination of their employment agreement may also seek damages, including moral prejudice, based on the violation of their personality rights.